innovation-first/paradox-innovation/content/docs/what-are-building-blocks/index.md

 Last, some building block may be associated with our expertise more than in specific software assets.
 Examples are:

-* Our internal best practice security, architecture, greenops rulesets.
+* Our internal best practice security, architecture, greenops recommandations.
-* Well dentified referential
+* Well-identified referentials: the ones we master and use.
-* Tools and practices associated to specific consulting offerings
+* Tools and practices associated with specific consulting offerings  .

 ## What you will find on the Hub

-The hub only provide very general information about the building blocks.
-FOr each, refer to the contact to get the details such as maturity levels, licensing, terms of use, etc..
+The hub only provides very general and high level information about the building blocks.
+For each, refer to the documented contact to get more details such as maturity levels, licensing, terms of use, etc.

 ## Contact